-This XSS actually gives you the ability to escalate your privileges and execute commands on the server as root.
+This gives you the ability to gain RCE and privilege escalation via stored XSS vulnerability in cPanel/WHM.
 Since cPanel/WHM allows you to execute shell commands from the browser, using web terminals (via websockets, details in the next paragraph) and we just XSSed the root user, it means we got RCE on the server as root, see below:

-The screenshot was taken from Burp Suite this time for convenience (better visualization):
+The screenshot bellow is from Burp Suite this time for convenience (better visualization):

 There is another way to achieve the same result (RCE as root), however this one is more complicated it and we will describe it in the next sections.

 cPanel/WHM support web terminals which basically allows you to execute commands on the server in a ssh-like manner.
 So, I was wondering how’s this implemented?
 I started look at the traffic in Burp history and it looks like they’re using WebSockets for this.
 As we all know, WebSockets don’t respect the SOP by default, so the question is did the developers check the Origin header?
 Let’s have a look: